Medium Sized Dogs: The Goldilocks of Dog Sizes

 Here are just a handful of popular medium dog breeds you might want to consider:

-- Cocker spaniel: These kid-friendly, sturdy dogs stand about 14 inches.
+- Cocker spaniel: The AKC's smallest sporting spaniel, these kid-friendly, sturdy dogs stand about 35cm.
 Their thick coats require frequent brushing, but when properly groomed they are undeniably pretty pups.
 Cockers are energetic and friendly and make fantastic playmates for children.

 - Basset hound: These floppy-eared scent hounds have the strength and stamina of a large dog packed into a sturdy little body.
 Bassets are tenacious when tracking prey, but the rest of the time they are laid back, gentle dogs with agreeable temperaments and fierce loyalty toward their humans.